-- Provision 2.2.1 Maximum appointment and reappointment periods –management board members: Members of the Board of Management are appointed as director under the articles of association by the Supervisory Board for a maximum period of four years.
+- Provision 2.2.1 Maximum appointment and reappointment periods – management board members: members of the Board of Management are appointed as director under the articles of association by the Supervisory Board for a maximum term of four years.
 They can be reappointed for successive maximum terms of four years.
 Such reappointments are not limited within Stedin Group.
 This longer term helps Stedin Group to ensure the continuity of the Board of Management.

 - Provision 2.2.2 Appointment of supervisory board members: Within Stedin Group, Supervisory Board members are appointed for a term of four years and can be reappointed for a maximum of two additional four-year terms.
 These longer periods of appointment and reappointment help to ensure the continuity of the Supervisory Board.

-- Provision 2.2.3 Publication of press release upon earlyretirement of supervisory board members: Issuing a press release as standard practice does not serve a public interest.
+- Provision 2.2.3 Publication of press release upon early retirement of supervisory board members: issuing a press release as standard practice does not serve a public interest.
 The Board of Management does so if required by circumstances.
-It goes without saying that Stedin Group informs its shareholders about any early retirements.
+It goes without saying that Stedin Group informs its stakeholders about any early retirements.